dragosenic/fish-tracking/README.md

 Instructions:

 Open "fishTracking.m" file in MATLAB and run.
-Please make sure that **result** folder is in the same directory with "fishTracking.m" file, "result" folder must contain all subfolders as originaly provided.
+Please make sure that **result** folder is in the same directory with "fishTracking.m" file, **result** folder must contain all subfolders as originaly provided.
 Also make sure that all videos are also located in the same folder.

 - fishTracking.m
 - Video01_09Nov2015.mp4